 - pregnant women

-Extremely vulnerable people:
+Extremely vulnerable ('shielded') people:

 There is a further category of people with serious underlying health conditions who are ‘clinically extremely vulnerable’, meaning they are at very high risk of severe illness from coronavirus.
+As the circulation of COVID-19 in the community continues to decrease, the chance of catching the virus reduces, and therefore extremely vulnerable people can enjoy greater freedoms in a safe way.
+However, the risk of developing severe illness from coronavirus for these individuals remains very high.

 People who are clinically extremely vulnerable should have received a letter telling them they are in this group or been told by their GP.
 You, your family and carers should be aware of the further specific advice on how to protect yourself and shielding.
 If you are unsure see NHS guidance or contact your GP.
+The Secretary of State for Health will be writing further to these individuals.

 Homemade cloth face-coverings can protect against inadvertent transmission of the disease to others if you have it asymptomatically.
 You can make them at home from old clothing.
 See how to wear and make a cloth face covering.